guacsec/guac/demo/GraphQL.md

 We have explored Package nodes, which are called "nouns" in GUAC.
-Now let's explore nodes that are called "verbs". `IsDependency` is a node that links two packages, signifying that one package dependens on the other.
+Now let's explore nodes that are called "verbs". `IsDependency` is a node that links two packages, signifying that one package depends on the other.
 First take look at the Package node for the `consul` container image:

 ```bash